Open Access

 Patient subgroups that cause reluctance to administer analgesia.

-Frequencies and percentages of correct responses on questions regarding pain assessment.
+Frequencies and percentages of correct responses on questions regarding pain assessment_

 MCQs “correct” answers n (%) “incorrect” answers n (%)